-Response - The proposed project reinforces the traditional street grid with both buildings perpendicular to Cooper Street.
+The proposed project reinforces the traditional street grid with both buildings perpendicular to Cooper Street.
 Open space is provided between the two buildings and surrounding both buildings.
 Visible open space surrounds the historic building, and an existing spruce tree will be visible directly behind the landmark.
+The front setback is measured from the frontmost wall of the structure to the front property line.